 Scaling up PES contracts to avoid burning poses some challenges.
 First, the monitoring protocols that we implemented were not designed for scale.
-Viable approaches to large-scale monitoring, such as remote sensing, are likely to increase contract risk because of measurement error (though different forms of contractual risks may exist with scaled-up in-person monitoring as well).
+Viable approaches to large-scale monitoring, such as remote sensing, are likely to increase contract risk because of measurement error (though different forms of contractual risks may exist with scaled-up inperson monitoring as well).
 Second, equipment to manage crop residue is still scarce, and PES at scale will increase demand for this equipment, raising the cost of not burning.
-For example, if all farmers began renting balers, the rental price of balers would rise.
+For example, if all farmers began renting balers, the rental price of balers would rise unless the supply of rental equipment in a village is elastic.